• Skip to primary navigation

 Turkey Stock

-• Add turkey thighs, 2 large yellow onions (roughly chopped), 6 stalks of celery, 1 tablespoon sea salt, and 1 teaspoon ground black pepper to pot.
-Add 12 cups of water, cover with lid, and bring up to a boil.
-Reduce heat and let simmer until the turkey thighs are falling apart (about 90 minutes).
+• Place turkey thighs, chopped onions, celery, salt, and pepper into a large pot.
+Add 12 cups of water, cover, and bring to a boil.
+Lower the heat and simmer for 90 minutes until the turkey is tender and falling apart.

-• Remove turkey and (once cool enough to touch) finely shred the meat.
-Discard the skin and bones.
+• Remove the turkey thighs and shred the meat finely.
+Discard skin and bones.

-• Pass the stock through a strainer to remove any onions and celery.
-Note: If you're making the stock ahead of time (like I always do), transfer to airtight containers and allow to cool for a while.
-Then refrigerate until ready to use.
-I also like to store the meat submerged in stock so that it doesn't dry out.
+• Strain the stock to remove the vegetables, and set it aside.
+If making ahead, store in airtight containers and refrigerate until ready to use.
+When prepping in advance, I like to store the meat submerged in stock so that it doesn't dry out.

 Dressing

-• Preheat oven to 375 F. In a very large mixing bowl, add shredded turkey, sautéed veggies, and peas - mix well to combine.
+• In a large bowl, combine shredded turkey, sautéed vegetables, and peas.

-• Place pans on the middle and lower racks of oven and bake for 30 minutes.
-Then rotate the pans, bring the pan on the bottom up (and vice versa), and bake for another 30 minutes or so.
-It's almost impossible (within reason) to overcook this, so you may way to leave it in longer if you prefer crispier edges like my family.
+• It's almost impossible (within reason) to overcook this, so you may want to leave it in longer if you prefer crispier edges like my family.

 Video